Airport scanners can detect medical problems because they use radiofrequency waves to scan for abnormalities or bulges on passengers.

 Instead of hearsay, there are cases in the medical literature that have noted an airport scanner detecting a medical problem.

-JAMA Dermatology, which is a peer-reviewed medical journal published by the American Medical Association, reports that one female passenger with a skin cyst was regularly stopped on suspicion of hiding an explosive device at a U.S. airports.
+JAMA Dermatology, which is a peer-reviewed medical journal published by the American Medical Association, reports that one female passenger with a skin cyst was regularly stopped on suspicion of hiding an explosive device at U.S. airports.

 To avoid the personally invasive security searches, she subsequently traveled with a doctor’s note.